 - A student must work a minimum of 8 weeks over the summer semester/terms and 10 during the academic semester and only when extenuating circumstance apply.
 Experiences lasting less than a full semester should be discussed with the Office of Academic and Career Services and the Faculty Coordinator.

-- Winter Term internship/co-op experiences will be discussed on a case-by-case basis with the Office of Academic and Career Services and the Faculty Coordinator.
+- Winter Term internship/co-op experiences will be discussed on a case-by-case basis with the Office of Advising and Career Services and the Faculty Coordinator.

 - Students can only receive credit for 1 course per semester for each experience.